santiagxf/azureai-x-arize/readme.md

-# Azure AI studio x Phoenix
+# Azure AI Foundry x Phoenix

-In this repository, you will learn how you can use models deployed in Azure AI studio to use the best model for the right job and consume the greates innovation.
+In this repository, you will learn how you can use models deployed in Azure AI Foundry to use the best model for the right job and consume the greatest innovation.

 ## Deploy

 We are using infrastructure as code to deploy the required models.
-The following script deploys different models using Serverless API endpoints.
+The following script deploys different models using [Azure AI model inference](https://aka.ms/aiservices/inference) in Azure AI Foundry.

 * Cohere Embed V3 - Multilingual
 * Cohere Command R+
 * Mistral-Large
 * Mistral-Small
 * Phi-3-Mini 128K
-* OpenAI GPT-4
+* OpenAI GPT-4o

-Notice that serverless API endpoints are currently supported on `eastus2` and `swidencentral`.
+> [!TIP]
+> Want to try all the models in Models as a Service?
+Try to deploy the model list included in `models-all.json` which will deploy all the models using bicep.
+For that open the file `deploy.bicep` and replace `models.json` for `models-all.json`.

 ```bash
 RESOURCE_GROUP="santiagxf-azurei-x-arize-dev"